 The CONSULTANT shall test the theoretical framework of the 2008 NCHRP Report 546: Incorporating Safety into Long-Range Transportation Planning.
-This includes developing and employing techniques, tactics and strategies that institutionalize safety as a decision and planning factor.
-In addition, the CONSULTANT shall: develop implementation steps to institutionalize safety within the long-range planning process; identify and address policy, fiscal and other constraints; and develop a list of action steps, or an implementation plan, for increasing the explicit considerations of safety in the long-range transportation planning products.
+This includes developing and employing techniques, tactics and strategies that institutionalize safety as a decision and planning factor in accordance with Vision Zero principles.
+In addition, the CONSULTANT shall: develop implementation steps to institutionalize safety within the long-range planning process; identify and address policy, including Vision Zero, as well as, fiscal and other constraints; and develop a list of action steps, or an implementation plan, for increasing the explicit considerations of safety in the long-range transportation planning products.
+The implementation steps shall recognize the Safety Performance Measure Target Zero for fatalities and serious injuries and consistency and coordination with the Florida Department of Transportation Highway Safety Improvement Plan and the City of Gainesville Vision Zero Action Plan.

-The identification, evaluation and selection of the Year 2045 Long-Range Transportation Preliminary and Constrained Needs Plan, all Needs Plan Alternatives and the Year 2045 Long-Range Transportation Needs Plan ranking shall be documented in Technical Report 6.
+The identification, evaluation and selection of the Year 2050 Long-Range Transportation Preliminary and Constrained Needs Plan, all Needs Plan Alternatives and the Year 2050 Long-Range Transportation Needs Plan ranking shall be documented in Technical Report 6.

-TASK 7 - DEVELOPMENT OF THE YEAR 2045 LONG-RANGE TRANSPORTATION COST FEASIBLE PLAN
+TASK 7 - DEVELOPMENT OF THE YEAR 2050 LONG-RANGE TRANSPORTATION COST FEASIBLE PLAN

-Upon the approval of the Year 2045 Long-Range Transportation Needs Plan by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, the proposed Year 2045 Long-Range Transportation Cost Feasible Plan shall be developed based on the financial resources identified in Task 2.9 and the cost analysis undertaken in Task 5.4.
+Upon the approval of the Year 2050 Long-Range Transportation Needs Plan by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, the proposed Year 2050 Long-Range Transportation Cost Feasible Plan shall be developed based on the financial resources identified in Task 2.9 and the cost analysis undertaken in Task 5.4.
 The CONSULTANT shall use evaluation criteria established earlier as a basis for ranking projects to be considered in the Cost Feasible Plan.

 The CONSULTANT shall include an estimate of the cost of all projects and all phases, regardless of mode, in year of expenditure dollars.
 The CONSULTANT shall use Florida Department of Transportation adopted estimates of inflation to adjust costs from present day costs to year of expenditure costs.
-The CONSULTANT shall also clearly state in the proposed Year 2045 Long-Range Transportation Cost Feasible Plan the costs of operating and maintaining the existing and future transportation system.
+The CONSULTANT shall also clearly state in the proposed Year 2050 Long-Range Transportation Cost Feasible Plan the costs of operating and maintaining the existing and future transportation system.

-Based upon this process, the CONSULTANT shall develop three Alternative Cost Feasible Plan Scenarios that shall establish the basis for identifying a final Year 2045 Long-Range Transportation Cost Feasible Plan.
-These scenarios shall be based on prior input received from the public and shall represent three unique proposals to address transportation system needs through the Year 2045.
-According to Federal Highway Administration and Florida Department of Transportation guidelines, the Year 2045 Long-Range Transportation Cost Feasible Plan must be the final plan adopted by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
-The development of the Year 2045 Long-Range Transportation Cost Feasible Plan shall be documented in Technical Report 7.
+Based upon this process, the CONSULTANT shall develop three Alternative Cost Feasible Plan Scenarios that shall establish the basis for identifying a final Year 2050 Long-Range Transportation Cost Feasible Plan.
+These scenarios shall be based on prior input received from the public and shall represent three unique proposals to address transportation system needs through the Year 2050.
+According to Federal Highway Administration and Florida Department of Transportation guidelines, the Year 2050 Long-Range Transportation Cost Feasible Plan must be the final plan adopted by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
+The development of the Year 2050 Long-Range Transportation Cost Feasible Plan shall be documented in Technical Report 7.

-A Year 2045 Long-Range Transportation Cost Feasible Plan shall also be developed by ranking projects and eliminating those for which financial resources cannot be identified.
+A Year 2050 Long-Range Transportation Cost Feasible Plan shall also be developed by ranking projects and eliminating those for which financial resources cannot be identified.
 This plan shall build upon the Needs Plan to select a list of projects that can be funded with available revenue sources.

-The Year 2045 Long-Range Transportation Cost Feasible Plan shall include narrative descriptions of the major and more significant projects in the Plan.
+The Year 2050 Long-Range Transportation Cost Feasible Plan shall include narrative descriptions of the major and more significant projects in the Plan.
 Any preliminary engineering studies and National Environmental Policy Act phases shall also be included in the long-range transportation plan.